BonkMasterMord/CPE-487/README.md

    - The **Left Paddle** is controlled by a connected keypad.
    - The **Right Paddle** is controlled by on-board buttons (`btnl` to move up, `btnr` to move down).

-   When the ball hits a paddle, it bounces back.
-If it passes off the screen on one side, the opposite player scores a point.
+   When the ball hits a paddle, it bounces back, and the player who hit the ball scores a point.

 3. **Scoring System:**
    Each time a point is scored, that player's score increments on the seven-segment display.
 Scores are displayed in hexadecimal, going from 0 through F.